York Hill Campus Development

 As a member of the Owner's Project Team, PEGASUS GROUP worked with the Town of Hamden (CT) to bring this development to life.
 The Team worked closely with the Mayor's Office, the Town Planner, the Planning and Zoning Commission, Police, Fire and Building Officials to move the project from concept to reality.
 PEGASUS GROUP also spent significant time with multiple neighborhood groups discussing not only construction concerns but also future concerns when students would be living on campus.
 Working together with the neighborhood leaders we were able to mitigate most of the issues in a win-win manner.

 The campus development included a dual sports arena facility for their Division 1 men’s and women’s basketball and men’s and women’s hockey programs.
-TD Bank Sports Center includes the High Point Solutions Arena, a 3,400-seat NHL sized hockey arena and the Lender’s Court, a 4,000-seat basketball arena as well as strength/conditioning and training facilities for the student athletes.
+The M&T Bank Arena includes the Frank Perrotti Jr. Arena, a 3,400-seat NHL sized hockey arena and a 4,000-seat basketball arena (Lender Court), as well as strength/conditioning and training facilities for the student athletes.
 Three apartment style student housing facilities were developed.
 In total, 285 apartment units serving 1500 students were built.
 Additionally, five townhouses with 21 apartments, serving an additional 126 students were constructed.

 Several “green” features were incorporated.
 On top of